 Alexander is a regular guest conductor with orchestras throughout the world

-In the UK, he has conducted the BBC Philharmonic (broadcasting on BBC Radio 3), City of London Sinfonia, the New Queens Hall Orchestra and recently made his debut with the English Chamber Orchestra at London’s Cadogan Hall.
-In recent years, he has also been developing a relationship with the Royal Philharmonic Orchestra, conducting them both in the recording studio and the concert hall including the prestigious Elgar Birthday concert in Malvern.
+In the UK, he has conducted the BBC Philharmonic (broadcasting on BBC Radio 3), City of London Sinfonia, New Queens Hall Orchestra, English Chamber Orchestra and recently made his debut with the English Chamber Orchestra and Royal Philharmonic Orchestra, who he has conducted both in the recording studio and the concert hall including the prestigious Elgar Birthday concert in Malvern.
+In 2017 he was awarded the Elgar Society Medal for the work he has done to promote the composer’s music throughout the world.

-His engagements internationally have included concerts with the Russian State Symphony Orchestra, Prague Philharmonia, Russian Philharmonic, Belgrade Philharmonic, Symphony Orchestra New Russia (Music Director Yuri Bashmet), George Enescu Philharmonic, Bucharest and North Hungarian Symphony Orchestra.
-He has conducted most of Poland’s major orchestras and works regularly with a number of orchestras in Finland, Denmark, the Balkans and elsewhere.
+His engagements internationally have included concerts with the State Academic Symphony Orchestra of Russia, Prague Philharmonia, Russian Philharmonic, Belgrade Philharmonic and North Hungarian Symphony Orchestra.
+He is a regular guest conductor with Musica Viva and Symphony Orchestra New Russia in Moscow and with the George Enescu Philharmonic, Bucharest.
+He has conducted most of Poland’s major orchestras and works with a number of orchestras in Finland, Denmark, the Balkans and elsewhere.

-He works regularly at the Royal Opera House Covent Garden and has toured with the Royal Ballet throughout the USA (including the Metropolitan Opera House and the Kennedy Centre) to the Bolshoi and Mariinsky Opera Theatres in Russia, to Turkey and Asia.
+He has worked regularly at the Royal Opera House Covent Garden touring with the Royal Ballet throughout the USA (including the Metropolitan Opera House and the Kennedy Centre) to the Bolshoi and Mariinsky Opera Theatres in Russia, to Turkey and Asia.
 He has conducted The Nutcracker for the Royal Ballet at Covent Garden.
 He has been Music Director for Swan Lake for the Finnish National Opera and The Nutcracker for the Norwegian National Opera as well as conducting productions for Scottish Ballet and the Northern Ballet Theatre.

 In addition to a passion for Middle and Eastern European 19th and 20th-century symphonic repertoire, Alexander has a love of opera, including the major Mozart Operas in his repertoire as well as works by Puccini, Janáček, Verdi, Strauss, Tchaikovsky and Glinka.
 He has worked for a number of opera companies including Opera North, Grange Park Opera and English Touring Opera.
 As Music Director of Britten’s Turn of the Screw at the Istanbul State Opera, he conducted the first ever Turkish production of one of the composer’s operas.
 In 2011 he conducted the premiere of Julian Grant’s Prophet and Loss for the Oundle International Festival.